What to Start: Choosing an HIV Regimen

 What factors are considered when choosing an HIV regimen?

-The choice of HIV medicines to include in an HIV regimen depends on a person’s individual needs.
 When choosing an HIV regimen, people with HIV and their health care providers consider the following factors:

 - Other diseases or conditions that the person with HIV may have, such as heart disease or pregnancy.